AppFair/appfair.github.io/index.md

 App Fair apps are written in Swift and utilize a native `SwiftUI` user interface.
 Apps target macOS 12 and Swift version 5.5, giving them access to the full power of Swift's async/await concurrency features.

-The distribution process for App Fair apps is completely autonomous, instantaneous, and free.
+The distribution process for App Fair apps is autonomous, instantaneous, and free.
-The only requirement is a GitHub account that is associated with your `.edu` e-mail address.
+The only requirement is a GitHub account that is publicly associated with your `.edu` e-mail address, and a willingness to share your work freely with the rest of the world.
 No additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.
-Apps are built, validated, and distributed using GitHub's free actions for open-source projects, and so there is no cost to distribute apps on the App Fair.
+Apps are built, validated, and distributed using GitHub's free actions for open-source projects, and so there is no cost to build and distribute your apps on the App Fair.

 ## The App Fair fair-ground